bluefroguk1/empire-dump/content/Wiki/Costume/The Brass Coast costumes.md

 *[http://madamexcostumes.com/newpages/ttcostumes.html#pantaloons Making pantaloons]
-*[http://www.shira.net/costuming/pants-narrowsalwar.htm Making shalwar trousers] *[http://youtu.be/Z8OxKJQ6PdU Video instructions for harem pants] A simple T-tunic will work well in the Brass Coast, with Freeborn touches achieved by adding decoration, particularly around the neck and keeping this base slim fitting so other layers can flow over it.
+*[http://www.shira.net/costuming/pants-narrowsalwar.htm Making shalwar trousers] *[http://youtu.be/Z8OxKJQ6PdU Video instructions for harem pants] A simple T-tunic [[Will|will]] work well in [[The Brass Coast|the Brass Coast]], with Freeborn touches achieved by adding decoration, particularly around the neck and keeping this base slim fitting so other layers can flow over it.
 *[[How to - Make a simple tunic]] *[http://aminacreations.blogspot.co.uk/search/label/Kameez%20patterns [[Online]] pattern for a Kameez] *[https://sewing.patternreview.com/Patterns/9071 Simplicity pattern 4528]